This page is also available in French

 The principal room was on the first floor on the right of the above picture.

-The Hanover Square Rooms were not adequate for the performance of music requiring large forces – the principal room had seating room for six hundred.
+The Hanover Square Rooms were not adequate for the performance of music requiring large forces – the principal room had seating room for an audience of only six hundred.

 The above engraving was published in the Illustrated London News in 1843.